Understanding Contested Probate Matters in Georgia

 Executor Duties

-Probating a will is the legal process of validating a deceased person’s last will and testament, ensuring its authenticity and overseeing the distribution of assets according to the testator’s wishes, under the supervision of the probate court.
+Probating a will is a legal process that involves validating the deceased person’s will, identifying and inventorying their assets, paying off debts and taxes, and distributing the remaining property to beneficiaries as specified in the will, all under the supervision of the probate court.

 Probating a Will